TrevorMadeSomething/AmongUsTasks/README.md

 ## General info
 This project aims to automate "tasks" that the player is required to complete in the game "Among Us" Tasks

-## Screenshots
+## Demonstration
-After a brief peroid of image recognition, the script will automatically drag wires from the left to it's corresponding wire on the right.
+### After a brief peroid of image recognition, the script will automatically drag wires from the left to it's corresponding wire on the right.

 ![Wires](./img/wires.gif)

 ## Technologies